charlesreid1/charlesreid1.github.io/pelican/content/enigma-4-combinatorics.md

 But where did the $2^N$ and $N!$ terms come from?
 They come from the fact that many choices of wiring configurations are duplicates.

-The $2^N$ term comes from the fact that the wires are doubled up, so that if A connects to B, B connects to A.
+Dividing by $2^N$ comes from the fact that the wires are doubled up: if A connects to B, B connects to A.
 This means that when we choose our pair and connect A to B using a wire, we also connect B to A.
 Even though it looks like two choices, it is only one!